TheMaryK/Telco_Customer_Churn_EXCEL/README.md

 ## Recommendations

-- Offer incentives like discounted rates or loyalty rewards to transition customers from month-to-month plans to annual contracts.
+- Incentives like discounted rates or loyalty rewards to transition customers should be offered from month-to-month plans to annual contracts.

-- Provide incentives for customers to switch from electronic checks to more stable payment options like auto-debit bank transfers.
+- Incentives for customers to switch from electronic checks to more stable payment options like auto-debit bank transfers should also be provided.

-- Implement personalized onboarding programs,  early engagement campaigns, and customer support touchpoints within the first 12 months.
+- Personalized onboarding programs,  early engagement campaigns, and customer support touchpoints  should be implemented within the first 12 months.

-- Offer tiered pricing plans or bundled discounts to prevent churn among high-paying customers.
+- Tiered pricing plans or bundled discounts should be offered to prevent churn among high-paying customers.

-- Use personalized marketing & loyalty programs to retain senior citizens, independent customers, and those with high churn risk.
+- Personalized marketing & loyalty programs should also be explored to retain senior citizens, independent customers, and those with high churn risk.

 ![2025](https://github.com/user-attachments/assets/52c80e5a-7006-4267-9e77-faa7491d33d3)